 Giddyup at the Roundup

-Lake County’s signature event, the Lake County Roundup (Aug.
-3-Sept.
-2, 2019), marks its centennial in 2019, and organizers expect the biggest celebration yet as locals return and rodeo fans come from far and wide.
-Hotels for the 100th annual event are sold out, but glamping-style lodging is still available at Junipers Reservoir RV Resort, with shuttle service to the fairgrounds, about 10 miles away.
+Lake County’s signature event, the Lake County Roundup attracts locals and rodeo fans from far and wide.
+Book a hotel or glamping-style lodging at Junipers Reservoir RV Resort, with shuttle service to the fairgrounds, about 10 miles away.
 Junipers is a working cattle ranch, with a large lake ideal for canoeing, paddleboarding, fishing and birding.
 Bring your Western wear and enjoy the bull riding, barrel racing and other classic events as well as the fair and headliner acts.

 Marvel in the Landscape